ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ## Getting help

 Every shell command, including `ls`, has lots of other options.
 There are two common ways to find out how to use a command and the options available for it.
-We can read the **manual** of a command with `man`
+We can read the **manual** of a command with `man`:

 Input
 {: .label .label-green}